yunielrc/vedv/README.md

 ## About <a name = "about"></a>

-A tool for developing with reproducible virtual machines environments
+A tool for developing in a secure and reproducible environment

 ## Getting Started <a name = "getting_started"></a>